-Deep Vein Thrombosis (DVT) occurs when a blood clot that has formed deep in the vein.
+Deep Vein Thrombosis (DVT) occurs when a blood clot has formed deep in the vein.
+A DVT is an emergent condition that needs proper diagnosis from a trained doctor.
 If patients do develop DVT, it normally occurs in the legs, though it may occur anywhere in the body.
 When a blood clot breaks off and travel to other parts of the body, patients can experience some serious health concerns.
 If you suspect you may have DVT, please contact your doctor as soon as possible.
-Complications of DVT may include:

-Pulmonary embolism – potentially life-threatening condition occurs when a blood clot travels through the bloodstream and lodges in the lung.
+Pulmonary embolism – a potentially life-threatening condition that occurs when a blood clot travels through the bloodstream and lodges in the lung.
 Symptoms of pulmonary embolism: lightheadedness, shortness of breath, coughing blood, chest pain, and a quick pulse.

-Post-thrombotic syndrome – pooling of blood in the lower leg, may lead to swelling, pain, and ulcers.
+Post-thrombotic syndrome – the pooling of blood in the lower leg, may lead to swelling, pain, and ulcers.
 Patients usually note that they need to see a leg doctor for their pain but they should seek a vascular doctor to pinpoint the problem to determine if it is a blood clot issue.

-Critical limb ischemia – with extreme DVT, a lack of blood flow can cause skin ulcers, infection, gangrene and ultimately limb loss
+Critical limb ischemia – with extreme DVT, a lack of blood flow can cause skin ulcers, infection, gangrene, and ultimately limb loss

 - Birth Control